EconometricsBySimulation/AbstractLogic.jl/docs/src/man/getting_started.md

 Is called when the user would like to check if a command produces a valid result, possible result, or invalid result.
 The result is returned as a decimal from 0.0 to 1.0.
 With 0.0 being no matches and 1.0 being all matches.

 ### `search()`
 Searches for a possible match among a `LogicalCombo` in which the wildcard term is true.
 Search requires the use of a wildcard.
-In the event that a wildcard is missing, search will insert a `{{i}}` to the left of the command. `{{i+1}}` can be used to search for relationships between the ith column and another column.
+In the event that a wildcard is missing, search will insert a `{{i}}` to the left of the command. `{{i+1}}` can be used to search for relationships between the ith column and the column one step to the right.

 ### `help()`
 Searches the `AbstractLogic` package for matches.